NL-Eats-Community-Outreach-Inc/judge-portal/README.md

 1. Create an admin account by signing up
 2. Manually promote the user to admin role in Supabase dashboard (one-time setup)
 3. Create an event and set it as "active"
+4. Enable registration for the event and set max team size
-4. Add teams with award types and scoring criteria with weights
+5. Add scoring criteria with weights and categories
+6. Participants can self-register and create/join teams
-5. Invite judges to register, then assign them to the event
+7. Invite judges to register, then assign them to the event
-6. Judges can start scoring assigned teams
+8. Judges can start scoring teams after registration closes

+### Participant Workflow

+1. **Sign Up** - Register and select "Participant" role
+2. **Browse Events** - View available events with registration status
+3. **Select Event** - Choose an event to participate in
+4. **Create or Join Team** - Either create a new team or join an existing one
+5. **Manage Team** - Add project details (demo URL, repository, description)
+6. **View Criteria** - Review scoring criteria to understand judging requirements
+7. **Track Registration** - Monitor registration deadline and team capacity

 ### Judge Workflow